Fire line

 Fort Worth's fire line rules are stricter than a generic backflow job.
 Fire protection sprinkler assemblies must still be tested annually, but the State Fire Marshal overlays tester-employment requirements.

 Due basis: All backflow protection assemblies must be tested on installation, repair, or relocation and annually after that.
-Commercial-class irrigation backflows are also tested annually.
+Fort Worth also calls out annual testing for all commercial-property assemblies and any health-hazard assemblies.

 Highlights